Jenifer (Masters of Horror): Plot

 Police officer Frank Spivey (Steven Weber) happens upon a man with a meat cleaver threatening a disfigured young woman (Carrie Fleming).
 Frank intervenes and the man warns Spivey that he "doesn't know what she is," forcing him to shoot the man before he kills her.
 Frank finds himself drawn to the girl.

-Later that night at his home, Frank's wife Ruby (Brenda James) attempts to console him and as they begin to make love, he loses himself in his fantasy of the woman and attempts to sexually assault his wife, who forces him off her.
+Later that night at his home, Frank's wife Ruby (Brenda James) attempts to console him and as they begin to have sex, he loses himself in his fantasy of the woman and attempts to sexually assault his wife, who forces him off her.

 The next day Frank learns the girl is named Jenifer and she is mute.
 He takes her to his home and Ruby and his son Pete (Harris Allen) react to meeting her with varying degrees of disgust and Jenifer attacks Ruby.
 Ruby issues an ultimatum that Frank must decide between Jenifer or her.
 Frank leaves with the young woman and Jenifer seduces him in his car.
 Frank returns home with Jenifer, who kills and eats his cat and his neighbor's daughter.
 Frank and Jenifer leave his home and he attempts to hide her.
 Frank gets a job at a market.

 Jenifer follows the shop owner's son to a party and kidnaps him.
 Frank finds Jenifer in the cabin cellar devouring the boy's genitals and decides to kill her.
 Frank drags her through the woods to kill her and just as he's about to strike her down a hunter shoots Frank, who says "Jenifer" before dying.
 The hunter moves to comfort Jenifer.